frees-io/frees-rpc-workshop/README.md

 ## App Domain and Data Generator

-In this section, we'll see the different models that we will be using during the workshop.
+In this section, we'll review the different models that we will be using during the workshop.
+We'll use the [RFM Analysis](https://en.wikipedia.org/wiki/RFM_(customer_value)) as domain problem.
+RFM is a method used for analyzing customer value.
+It is commonly used in marketing and has wide spread applications in retail industries.
+RFM stands for:

+* Recency – How recently did the customer purchase?
+* Frequency – How often do they purchase?
+* Monetary Value – How much do they spend?

 First off, let's add some new sbt settings (and sbt modules) to allow us to put our code in the right place.